-The Sinks in the Great Smoky Mountains is one of the few waterfalls in the national park that you can actually drive to and enjoy, without hiking.
+The Sinks in the Great Smoky Mountains is one of the few waterfalls in the national park that you can drive to and enjoy, without hiking.

 The 15-foot waterfall is named after the large whirlpool created by the rushing river at its base that resembles water draining from a sink.